-When I started my first WordPress blog, every time I published a post there would be a new comment awaiting moderation on it almost instantly.
+When I started my first WordPress blog, every time I published a post, a new comment was awaiting moderation on it almost instantly.
 That comment had nothing but a link to that particular post along with the post’s headline.

 That is what we call a self-pinging and self-trackback.